 Typically a vendor or technology needs to be writhing on its deathbed to receive a less-than-average rating in a traditional analyst report.
 I won't ascribe all technology problems to poor vendor selection, but in a world where more than half of IT projects fail to meet their objectives, surely your choices are not just between "good" and "better."

-Journalist reviews sometimes fall victim to this too: all the vendors rate between an 8 and a 10 on some fanciful numeric scale, leaving you the customer to divine real meaning from fractional differences.
+Journalist and crowd-sourced reviews sometimes fall victim to this too: all the vendors rate between an 8 and a 10 on some fanciful numeric scale, leaving you the customer to divine real meaning from fractional differences.

 Remember, the key criterion here is not a generic rating, but a supplier's fit for your particular circumstances.